Capitalism in terminal decline: the compelling empirical data trends (short summary)

 With money becoming obsolete, it must be replaced by a (digital, non-transferable) voucher system, pegged to labour time.

-With the increasing speed, inexpensiveness and decentralisation of production (as with smartphones and laptops, for example) increasingly enabling abundant material wealth for all (with everyone owning their own increasingly capable 3D printers and precision fermentation labs, etc.) ‘lower communism’ will then evolve into ‘higher communism; with vouchers becoming obsolete and the initially relatively hierarchical centrality of the socialist governing structure decentralising as previously poor peripheral regions become increasingly prosperous.
+With the increasing speed, inexpensiveness and decentralisation of production (as with smartphones and laptops, for example) increasingly enabling abundant material wealth for all (with everyone owning their own increasingly capable 3D printers and precision fermentation labs, etc.) ‘lower communism’ will then evolve into ‘higher communism; with vouchers becoming obsolete and the initially relatively hierarchical centrality of the socialist governing structure decentralising as previously poor peripheral regions and zones become increasingly prosperous.

 See the full in-depth analysis